dvasilev86/fake-api-test-robot/README.md

 # Executing tests

-## Locally
+## Execution type
-You can run tests locally either by `robot` or `pabot` commands.
+You can run tests either by `robot` or `pabot` commands.
 Both options are highly configurable, so I'll only highlight some examples, notable differences and interesting CLI options.

 #### Common params
 Regardless of which command you choose, you need to specify `env` variable, with defined options being `dev` and `prod`. this will configure the URL of the SUT. example CLI input: